A lawyer can be hired for appeal proceedings, and all companies must be represented by a lawyer for appeal proceedings at the High Court.

 question of law or jurisdiction only.

-A party cannot appeal on any question relating to a finding of fact by the Referee.
-For example, you may not appeal against a Referee's decision where he has decided to believe the oral testimony of one party rather than the other.
+A party cannot appeal on any question relating to a finding of fact by the Tribunal Magistrate.

-Any discontinuance or transfer order made by the Referee under section 5(5) and section 7 of the Small Claims Tribunals Act (Cap 308) respectively is
+Any discontinuance or transfer order made by the Tribunal Magistrate under section 5(5) and section 7 of the Small Claims Tribunals Act (Cap 308) respectively is

 If you are uncertain whether you have a right to appeal, please consult a lawyer.

-Before an appeal to the High Court can be filed, leave (permission) from the District Court must be obtained.
+Before an appeal to the High Court can be filed, leave (permission) of the District Court must be obtained.

 The application for leave to appeal has to be filed within

-14 days from the date of the Order by the Referee.
+14 days from the date of the Order by the Tribunal Magistrate.